19jlevitre/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Web tokens are saved to the server until they expire, whereas sessions are only for when the user is currently authorized on the page.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt will "hash" our password so that it is no longer a string as the user has inputed.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests test specific functions of certain features or modules of code, whereas end to end testing will test the whole function of the app.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It helps us to write code more securely.
+If our tests are good, than we can know we have written good code when they pass.